-Bay Laurel is hardy in zones 8-10.
+Bay Laurel is hardy in zones 7-10.
 In colder zones, it is very frost sensitive, but can be grown in a pot and brought indoors for the winter, or kept in a sheltered closed area where the extremes of the cold won’t kill it.

 In warmer zones, the plant is considered a perennial.

 To dry the leaves, place them on parchment paper on a large tray in a single layer.
 Leave them for 2 weeks in a warm dry room.

 Dried bay leaves are very fragrant and do not disintegrate during the cooking process.
 They are removed before eating the cooked recipe.